arnodeceuninck/ajok-website/Readme.md

 ```

 ### image compression
 For faster static website loading times, it is best to compress all your images.
-I used XnConvert for this.
+I used [XnConvert](https://www.xnview.com/en/xnconvert/#downloads) for this.
+(I also tried some jekyll plugins, but those give less compression configuration options and are not supported on the Github runner)

 In input, select `assets-original` as source folder.
 Set the output to the `assets` folder, format `WebP` , with `File size` e.g. `100kbytes` as settings.